The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 H. Bruce Humberstone.
 Perf.
 Danny Kaye, Virginia Mayo, Vera-Ellen, Donald Woods.
 Goldwyn/RKO, 1945.
 Based on the short story by Arthur Sheekman.

-Synopsis: Nightclub singer Buster Dingle (Kaye) gets killed by a mob boss, and his spirit enters his identical twin, Edwin (Kaye).
-Edwin, a bookworm writing a history book, gets involved with a young and attractive librarian (Mayo).
+Synopsis: Nightclub singer Buster Dingle (Danny Kaye) gets killed by a mob boss, and his spirit enters his identical twin, Edwin (also played by Danny Kaye).
+Edwin, a bookworm writing a history book, gets involved with a young librarian (Virginia Mayo).
+She is fired from the public library after Edwin talks loudly in the library and topples books from the top shelf.

 Role Call: Virginia Mayo as Ellen Shavley—Spirited Young Girl